jonnor/ESC-CNN-microcontroller/report/report.md

 The model manages a 66.3% accuracy score on Urbansound8k[@EnvNet2] with raw audio input.

-In [@VeryDeepESC], authors evaluted a number of deep CNNs using only 1D convolutions.
+In [@VeryDeepESC], authors evaluated a number of deep CNNs using only 1D convolutions.
 Raw audio with 8kHz sample rate was used as the input.
 Their 18 layer model (M18) got a 71% accuracy on Urbansound8k,
 and the 11 layer version (M11) got 69%.